 - wireshark only as part of ppp?

 - wireshark seems to support ROCH (maybe not hooked up to LLC/SNDCP yet?) as well as the ROHC negotiation parameters part of SNDCP-XID.

-#8 Updated by laforge almost 3 years ago
+#8 Updated by laforge over 3 years ago

 so one of the first steps is to figure out which of the three header compression schemes to implement.

 ROHC is probably the most powerful and efficient scheme, and there's a full library implementation so one doesn't have to worry about details of the algorithm.
 However, it is unclear how many phones actually support ROHC.
 If support was scarce, implementing one of the older algorithms might have higher priority.